Personalising cancer care with digital cancer PROMs

 The Cancer Companion app was offered to patients for completing their PROMs and symptom tracking electronically.
 This helped to create a much easier and user-friendly avenue than using paper for data capture.
 Patients were invited to download the app and participate in the study in which they were asked to complete PRO measures for tracking key symptoms like pain, fatigue, and changes in mood.

-Digital PROMs collection has several advantages to the traditional methods.
+Digital cancer PROMs collection has several advantages to the traditional methods.
 These include a higher response rate that ensures comprehensive data, lower costs thus suitable for routine clinical practice.
-Real-time data provided by the patients may further enable the health providers to pick up any potential issues at an early stage and therefore improve the overall quality of care and outcomes.
+Real-time data provided by a digital cancer PROMs solution may further enable the health providers to pick up any potential issues at an early stage and therefore improve the overall quality of care and outcomes.

 Benefits for patients and healthcare providers